sim590/lain-wiki/calendar.md

 ### Note

 * Naughty notification requires `font` to be **monospaced**, in order to correctly display the output.
 * If you have UTF-8 rendering issues in the popup, it's probably because `cal` always colors the output.
-Try setting `cal = "/usr/bin/cal --color=never"`
+Try setting `args.cal = "/usr/bin/cal --color=never"`